home-assistant/home-assistant.io/source/_components/browser.markdown

 ha_release: pre 0.7
 ---

-The `browser` component provides a service to open URLs in the default browser on the host machine.
+The `browser` integration provides a service to open URLs in the default browser on the host machine.

 ## {% linkable_title Configuration %}